-- (7) In retail and commercial developments through-site links may be internalised (i.e. an arcade), provided they are: - (a) between 3m to 6m in width; - (b) at ground level; - (c) lined with active uses; - (d) able to maintain access to natural light; - (e) open at each end or, where air conditioned, provide entry doors that are glazed and comprise a minimum 50% of the width of the entrance; - (f) accessible at least between 6.00 am and 10.00 pm each day; and - (g) align directly between streets/lanes so that each end of the link can be seen from the other where possible. - (8) Where residential development fronts a through-site link, windows, doors and verandahs are to front the through-site link at ground level. - (9) Blank walls or carparking facing through-site links are not acceptable. - (10) Between sites 8A and 8B, 3m wide fully clear glazed sky bridges may connect the development sites at levels greater than 10m above ground level.
+- (7) In retail and commercial developments through-site links may be internalised (i.e. an arcade), provided they are: - (a) between 3m to 6m in width; - (b) at ground level; - (c) lined with active uses; - (d) able to maintain access to natural light; - (e) open at each end or, where air conditioned, provide entry doors that are glazed and comprise a minimum 50% of the width of the entrance; - (f) accessible at least between 6.00 am and 10.00 pm each day; and - (g) align directly between streets/lanes so that each end of the link can be seen from the other where possible. - (8) Where residential development fronts a through-site link, windows, doors and verandahs are to front the through-site link at ground level. - (9) Blank walls or carparking facing through-site links are not acceptable. - (10) Between sites 8A and 8B, a 20m long (from Botany Road to the Hinchcliffe Street frontage) glazed sky bridge may connect the development sites from 10m above ground level up to (but not including) level 10.